 The patient is placed on the left side for the study.
 The pharyngeal cavity is irrigated with a solution of a local anesthetic (10% lidocaine spray), after which a flexible endoscope is introduced into the oral cavity.
 Next, the patient is asked to swallow and the endoscope is advanced into the esophagus.
 The end of the endoscope contains an ultrasonic sensor that scans the heart and transmits the image to the monitor.
 These images are stored in the memory of the ultrasonic device and can be recorded on electronic media, along with the study interpretation.

 - Refrain from eating for 6 hours before and 2 hours after the study.
 For 2 hours after treatment avoid drinking water.

 - If you have dental prostheses, remove them beforehand.

 - Take all necessary medicines at least 2 hours before the procedure, washing them down with a little bit of water.

 - In the case of general anesthesia consider arranging transportation back home as you will not be able to drive a vehicle for at least 12 hours.
 The use of public transport is not contraindicated.

 - In the presence of chronic diseases of the esophagus, pharynx, allergic reaction to lidocaine, or problems swallowing solid food, inform the doctor prior to the study.

 Modern echocardiography is a central study in many clinical situations, providing accurate and timely information about the state of the cardiovascular system.
 The opportunities available to the European Medical Center allow for highly technical echocardiography to be performed.

-Cardiologist, Doctor of the higher category.
+Cardiologist.
 M.D., Specialist in echocardiography and functional diagnostics, Specialist in pediatrician echocardiography

 Ultrasonic medical investigation specialist